 All CCP requirements are now recorded online within My learning in the Alinity member portal.
 Inclusion in the CCP Audit will occur automatically via a random selection of registrant entries in the Alinity member portal and may occur at any time during the licensure year.
-After the audit is completed, the RN/NP will receive notification on the outcomes of the audit.
+After the audit is completed, the RN/NP will receive notification via the Alinity member portal on the outcomes of the audit.
 There are no exemptions for the Audit.